dhoyle/splicedocs-jekyll/pages/GetStarted.md

 ## 3. Investigate our Developer Topics {#devtopics}
-Our [Developer Topics Guide](developers_intro.html) contains a collection of topics that are useful to database developers, most of which involve using basic SQL functionality and/or built-in system procedures.
+Our [Developer Tutorials](tutorials_intro.html) and [Best Practices](bestpractices_intro.html) Guides contain topics that are useful to database developers, most of which involve using basic SQL functionality and/or built-in system procedures.
 These topics are organized into multiple sections, including these:
 <table>
     <col width="28%" />
     <col />